Okisaki shogi: Movement and capture

 Piece moves are as in standard shogi, apart from the queen (妃将 or 妃 hishō or okisaki "princess") and the knights (跳馬 or 跳 chōma), which move as in Western chess, and the lance, which can move directly forward or backwards (standard shogi knights and lances can only move forward.)
 An opposing piece is captured by displacement: That is, if a piece moves to a square occupied by an opposing piece, the opposing piece is displaced and removed from the board.
 A piece cannot move to a square occupied by a friendly piece (meaning another piece controlled by the moving player).

-Each piece on the game moves in a characteristic pattern.
+Each piece in the game moves in a characteristic pattern.
 Pieces move either orthogonally (that is, forward, backward, left, or right, in the direction of one of the arms of a plus sign, +), or diagonally (in the direction of one of the arms of a multiplication sign, ×).
 The knight is an exception in that it does not move in a straight line.

 If a pawn, which cannot retreat or move aside, advances across the board until it can no longer move, it must promote.

 Some pieces are capable of several kinds of movement, with the type of movement most often depending on the direction in which they move.
 The movement categories are: